richardcocks/richardcocks.github.io/2025-03-30-FasterThanMemCmp.md

 I was examining portability issues in a code base that I wanted to migrate from .NET framework 4.8.1 to .NET8.
 I discovered use of `msvcrt.dll`.
 I quickly established it is a [popular stackoverflow answer](https://stackoverflow.com/a/1445405/1635976) for a fast way to compare byte arrays in .NET

-The answer as provided (and faithfully copied into codebases is this):
+The answer as provided, and faithfully copied into codebases, is this:

 ```csharp
 [DllImport("msvcrt.dll", CallingConvention=CallingConvention.Cdecl)]